– Ask Cheryl – How to Avoid Wedding Registry Blunders

 Wedding Registry Guidelines

-To put you at ease, here are some additional guidelines to help you create a wedding registry that will make both you and your guests happy.
+To put you at ease, here are some additional guidelines for creating a wedding registry that will please you and your guests.

-1. Give your Guests Choices when creating an “alternative” registry.
+1. Give your Guests Choices when creating a “non-traditional” registry.

-With so many unique registries available, it’s easy to get excited about the idea of creating a honeymoon or experience registry, active lifestyle registry or even a wine registry.
-And while those registries may create a lot of buzz and excitement among your friends, a traditional registry should also be included for those guests and family members that are more comfortable giving more traditional or “practical” gifts.
+With so many unique registries available, it’s easy to get excited about the idea of creating a honeymoon or experience registry, active lifestyle registry, or even a wine registry.
+While those registries may generate a lot of buzz and excitement among your friends, a traditional registry should also be included for those guests and family members who are more comfortable giving more conventional or “practical” gifts.

 2. Include your future spouse in the process.

 It may be tempting to consult a friend instead of your future spouse, especially if he/she doesn’t really seem interested.
-It’s important that both parties have a say when it comes to selecting registry items.
+But it’s important that both parties have a say when selecting registry items.
 After all, these are the things that will be in your home for years to come.
-If there’s a difference of opinion, listen with an open-mind so that there are no regrets or hard feelings in the future.
+If there’s a difference of opinion, listen with an open mind so that there are no regrets or hard feelings in the future.

 3. Register for enough items to cover your guest list.

-People prefer choosing from a large selection of gifts.
+People prefer choosing from a wide selection of gifts.
 If you have too few items on your registry, early birds will wipe you out quickly, leaving other guests playing the guessing game.
-A good rule of thumb is to register for two gifts per invitation mailed.
-As the wedding date draws closer, you can add and subtract if needed.
+A good rule of thumb is registering for two gifts per invitation mailed.
+As the wedding date draws closer, you can add more if needed.
+For specific guidelines, view our article, “How Much and How Many?
+Your Guide to Wedding Registry Amounts”.

 4. Register at more than one store.

 I recommend creating a wedding gift registry at least two different locations.
-While you may love everything about one particular store, if that store is local or regional, it’s nice to give out of town guests other options.
+While you may love everything about one particular store, it’s nice to give guests options.
 Make sure at least one (but preferably all) of your registries offers an online option.
 Check out our comprehensive list of all the benefits and perks for wedding registries at some of our favorite stores.

 5. Create a Balanced Registry.

-Don’t hesitate to include your dream items of $200 and more, but your registry should also have a good mix of gifts in the under $50, under $75, and under $100 range.
+Don’t hesitate to include your dream items of $200 and more, but your registry should also have a good mix of gifts in the under $75 and under $100 range.
 Each guest’s budget is different.
-The best registries have a mix of both prices and types of items, so that all of your guests will feel comfortable finding something they will be excited to give you.
+The best registries have a mix of prices and types of items so that all your guests will feel comfortable finding something they will be excited to give you.

 6. Don’t register for the same items at different stores.

-Adding the same things to multiple registry will result in two things – duplicate gifts and confused guests.
+Adding the same things to multiple registries will result in two things – duplicate gifts and confused guests.

+With everything going on in wedding planning, it’s easy to forget your registry.
 It’s important to review your registries every few weeks, more often as the wedding date approaches, and update if needed.
-There may be items that are suddenly out of stock, or that don’t excite you as much as when you added them.
-Or you may have received a shower gift that you included on your registry, but your guest purchased it from another store.
+Items may suddenly be out of stock or maybe even not excite you as much as when you added them.
+You may also have received a shower gift that you included on your registry, but your guest purchased it from another store.

 Emails in this column are received from readers.
-Emails may be edited for spelling and grammar, or to remove sensitive information, however, we are careful not to alter the intent or content of the question.
+They may be edited for spelling and grammar or to remove sensitive information; however, we are careful not to alter the intent or content of the question.

 Leave a Reply